jarkkoa/tiraka-railway/README.md

 ## Introduction

-This program allows the user to create rectangular regions which are displayed on the map.
-The user can add railway stations and trains to the map .
+This program allows the user to define regions by the coordinates of their vertices and display them on the map.
+The user can add railway stations and trains to the map as well.

 The goal of this project was to learn to use C++ STL containers and algorithms efficiently and to implement our own algorithms.
 Many different functionalities were implemented, such as finding routes between stations and creating subregions within regions.